thesarahmeister/workshops/lessons/git/cheatsheet.md

 as 1) Git requires the use of the command line (or terminal) to run Git commands, and 2) there are a large number of commands and options available.
 So, we put together the commands that are the most useful and most common --- and the only ones you may ever use!
+Also, please check out the [resources page](/lessons/resources) as it has links to very useful sites and tutorials on learning Git.

+As well, an added benefit of using Git is you can use the amazing [GitHub](https://github.com/), a git repository hosting service, to keep an online backup of your project and optionally share it with the world or with your team.
+There are increasing arguments and support for science to be more open and publicly accessible.
+GitHub can help with getting your code and/or data out into the public domain.
+Some of the below commands are used for communicating with GitHub, though they are not exclusive to GitHub.

 # Before using Git: Initial setup #